 The second episode of the second season of Icelandic Art Center’s podcast ‘Out There’ is out there.

-The episode includes conversation with Becky Forsythe and Þórhildur Tinna Sigurðardóttir and the Artist in Iceland Visa Action Group members Wiola Ujazdowska and Bryndís Björnsdóttir aka.
+The episode includes a conversation with Becky Forsythe and Þórhildur Tinna Sigurðardóttir and the Artist in Iceland Visa Action Group members Wiola Ujazdowska and Bryndís Björnsdóttir aka.
 Dísa.
 AIVAG is an advocacy group working towards the possibility of greater accessibility to residency permits for artists in Iceland.
 Dísa and Wiola are both practicing artists themselves, or art workers as Wiola prefers to describe her artistic and curatorial practice.
 In the episode Becky and Tinna get to know AIVAG’s activities and ambitions, contemplate the precarity of being an artist of foreign origin in Iceland and have the chance to discuss with Wiola and Dísa about their artistic work and recent projects.

 The group was founded in 2021, and is an open interdisciplinary collective that advocates for immigrant cultural workers in Iceland and their workers rights.
 They aim to function as a collaborative platform to address pertinent-public issues in Iceland related to: Artist visa, labour rights for cultural workers immigrants to Iceland, systemic racism, patchwork economy, alternative economies, and migration processes that cultural agents are experiencing.
 Everyone is welcome to join the cause and become a member or an ally.